Q&A

 The picture gallery front lawn area, which currently serves as the site of the rubber baseball ground available for use only by those playing baseball, will be developed into a plaza location accessible to everyone, thereby upholding the site’s original concept of serving as an accessible outer garden location.

-Whereas the redevelopment project entails elimination of three facilities (the golf training facilities, rubber baseball grounds, and batting practice area), it will provide for new settings that include the new Prince Chichibu Memorial Rugby Stadium, a plaza in front of the picture gallery, Central Plaza, and an indoor ballgame rooms planned for the lower floors of mixed-use building B. Plans call for providing access to the general public for use of such facilities for a variety of purposes depending on the occasion with no restrictions imposed in terms of types of sports.
-The indoor ballgame rooms will be designed for a wide range of uses including club activities, tournaments, and events that involve interacting with athletes.
+As such, given the project’s limited space for facility development, three facilities (the golf training facility, rubber baseball ground, and batting practice area) will be eliminated, but the project will provide for new settings that include the New Prince Chichibu Memorial Rugby Stadium (tentative name), the plaza in front of the picture gallery, Central Plaza, and indoor ballgame rooms planned for the lower floors of mixed-use building B. Under the plan, these facilities will be used as activity spaces to provide even wider access to the general public for not only baseball and soccer, but also for various other sports, exercise and recreational activities, depending on the occasion.
+Also, the indoor ballgame rooms will be designed for a wide range of uses including club activities, tournaments, and events that involve interacting with athletes.
+The specific operational approach and usage have not yet been decided, but will be discussed in the future.

 The Japan Sport Council will, through the relocation and reconstruction of the Prince Chichibu Memorial Rugby Stadium, contribute to the formation of a world-class sports cluster as stated under the Tokyo Metropolitan Government’s high-level plan.